 - Enjoy this free music from Life.Church Worship.

-Raising a Christ follower who happens to have a disability can happen just as surely as raising a Christ follower who doesn’t.
-We parents, regardless of the abilities our children were born with, need to persevere and let our faith fill in when our eyes can’t see whether or not we’re making a difference.
+Raising a Christ-follower who happens to have a disability can happen just as surely as raising a Christ-follower who doesn’t.
+Regardless of the abilities our children were born with, we parents need to persevere and let our faith fill in when our eyes can’t see whether or not we’re making a difference.
 We can lead by example.
 We can love our children.
 We can give them an environment where Jesus is a part of the daily vernacular.
 We can pray.
 We can extend grace to ourselves when we’re weary and don’t get a single parenting thing right for a whole month!
 And—best of all—we can watch as God reveals Himself to ourselves and our children in ways we may never have expected.